Living in Vinaya

 By practicing these rites, we strengthen the sangha and fortify the flourishing of the Dharma.

-The Abbey presently has 10 fully ordained nuns (bhikshunis)— very rare in the U.S. It is especially unusual within the Tibetan Buddhist tradition.
+The Abbey presently has 11 fully ordained nuns (bhikshunis)—very rare in the U.S. It is especially unusual within the Tibetan Buddhist tradition.
 Possibly because of dangerous travel conditions, the full ordination lineage for nuns was not established in Tibet.
 However, the lineage flourished in China.
-Abbey nuns receive their full ordination in Taiwan.
+Abbey nuns currently receive their full ordination in Taiwan.

-A novice monk is also part of our community, and we welcome male trainees.
-We look forward to sharing the Abbey with a fully ordained monk’s community someday.
+Two fully ordained monks are also part of our community, and we welcome male trainees.
+We look forward to sharing the Abbey with a bhikshu sangha of four fully ordained monks someday.

 By taking full ordination, monastics assume the responsibility to continue Buddha’s teachings in the same complete way that they have been passed down to us.